zrmacc/MCC/README.md

 ## 4   1    5      0
 ```

-If a subject who lacks an observation-terminating event should, in fact, remain at risk indefinitely, then set `cens_after_last = FALSE`.
+If a subject who lacks an observation-terminating event should, in fact, remain at risk indefinitely, set `cens_after_last = FALSE`.

 ### Terminal events of interest

 Suppose the endpoint of interest includes a fatal event.
-One such endpoint is heart failure hospitalization or CV-death.
-In this setting, it becomes necessary to distinguish non-fatal events of interest, after which the subject remains in the risk set, from fatal events of interest, after which the subject is removed from the risk set and precluded from having any future events.
+One such endpoint is heart failure hospitalization (HFH) or cardiovascular (CV)-death.
+In this setting, it becomes necessary to distinguish non-fatal events of interest (e.g. HFH), after which the subject remains in the risk set, from fatal events of interest (e.g. CV-death), after which the subject is removed from the risk set.
 To achieve this, a fatal event of interest should be recorded using two records.
 The first, with `status = 1`, indicates that an event of interest has occurred.
 The second, with `status = 2`, indicates that the event was terminal.
 For example, the following data indicate that subject 1 had 3 events of interest, and that the 3rd event, occurring at `time = 5`, was terminal.

 ```
 ##   idx time status